 Certain rare tumors (including carcinoid tumor and pheochromocytoma) that produce diarrhea-causing substances (hormones)

 Inflammation in the intestinal tract, which can result in chronic diarrhea.
-If you have inflammatory bowel disease (such as ulcerative colitis or Crohn's disease), you will have regular bouts of diarrhea during a flare-up of your disease.
+If you have inflammatory bowel disease (such as ulcerative colitis, Crohn's disease, or microscopic colitis), you will have regular bouts of diarrhea during a flare-up of your disease.

 Irritable bowel syndrome, which may cause alternating bouts of diarrhea and constipation

 Ischemic bowel disease, which can be caused by blocked arteries.
 Symptoms might include abdominal pain with bloody diarrhea.